donmarcos2012/donmarcos2012.github.io/_posts/2021-05-16-noctua_premium_fan.markdown

 You have to change the Python scripts to control the fan:

 * the fan_speed variable's lowest value is 60!
-The fan will **not** run with lower values, and with lower values than 70 the rotation speed is way too slow
+The fan will **not** run at lower values, and at values lower than 70 the rotation speed is way too slow!
 * change the PWM_FREQ value to 50, the fan runs better then

 Now to the premium qualities of this fan: It is **very** silent, at 80% you can barely hear the fan (only if you get very close to the case), and at 100% it is not even remotely annoying.
 The cooling efficiency is at least as good as the cheaper fan of the Icon Case.